Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Conclusions

-The Diophantine theory reveals a fundamental connection between causality and uniqueness of degree-reducing solutions to linear Diophantine equations over polynomial rings (Theorem~\ref{thm:LDDRT}).
-These results characterize the degree-reducing properties of CCA lifting factorizations for causal PR transfer matrices, generalizing the degree-reducing behavior of the EEA and incorporating the determinantal degree of the filter bank as a parameter in the factorization process, information that is lost when working with unimodular normalizations.
-Theorem~\ref{thm:LDDRT} uses the determinantal degree to decide whether a causal lifting reduction can be performed in exactly one or two distinct ways, allowing users to systematically generate all possible distinct \emph{degree-lifting} factorizations of a given filter bank, a capability not provided by the EEA approach.
-Theorem~\ref{thm:LDDRT} also implies a generalization (Corollary~\ref{cor:GDA}) of the classical polynomial division algorithm that yields unique degree-reducing remainders satisfying user-defined divisibility requirements.
-A specialization of this result, the Slightly Generalized Division Algorithm (Theorem~\ref{thm:SGDA} and Algorithm~\ref{alg:SGDA}), furnishes the multipliers for the Gaussian elimination in the CCA that generate degree-reducing row or column reductions whose remainders are divisible by user-specified powers of the unknown.
+A \hyperref[deg_add_bound]{max-additive inequality} connects causality to uniqueness of degree-reducing solutions to linear Diophantine equations over causal \emph{polynomial} rings via a \hyperref[thm:LDDRT]{Linear Diophantine Degree-Reduction Theorem}; this inequality fails for \emph{Laurent} polynomials.
+The LDDRT uses the determinantal degree (information that is missing from unimodular normalizations) to decide whether a causal lifting step can be factored off in exactly one or two distinct ways.
+This allows users in principle to systematically generate all possible \emph{degree-lifting} factorizations of a given causal filter bank, a capability not provided by the EEA approach.
+The author maintains that the degree-reducing properties of such factorizations should distinguish \emph{lifting} factorizations amongst all elementary matrix decompositions of polyphase matrices, a definition not made in~\cite{DaubSwel98}.

-Work in progress by the author includes computational complexity analysis showing the advantages of the CCA over the EEA, realization theory for causal degree-lifting factorizations, and specializations of the theory for linear phase filter banks.
+Work in progress includes specification of the CCA in algorithmic form, complexity analysis showing the advantages of the CCA over the EEA~\cite{Bris:24:Causal-Complementation-Algorithm}, specializations to linear phase filter banks, and realization theory for causal lifting.